TiaSirio/Performance-Evaluation/README.md

 ## Documentation 📄

 In the directory of every assignment there is a pdf file documenting the scope of the assignment.

+# Embedded System Development Cycle Project 🌐

+Explore the intricacies of the embedded system development cycle through this project.
+The development process involves five distinct departments, each capable of working independently, contributing to the creation of boards.
+The workflow is visualized in a PERT diagram, guiding the seamless progression of the project.

+## Project Overview 🔄

+In the embedded system development cycle, each department can commence the next project as soon as it completes its current task.
+This parallelized approach allows for efficient utilization of resources and continuous project advancement.

+## Data Traces 📊

+The project's progress is tracked through data traces captured in various files:

+- `TraceC-Spec.txt`: Specifications phase durations.
+- `TraceC-Design.txt`: Design phase durations.
+- `TraceC-Breadbrd.txt`: Breadboard implementation phase durations.
+- `TraceC-Software.txt`: Software development phase durations.
+- `TraceC-Test.txt`: Testing phase durations.

+These traces offer insights into the time durations associated with different phases, measured in hours.

+## Optimization Challenge 🚀

+The company aims to determine the optimal number of projects, denoted as N, that should be undertaken simultaneously.
+This optimization seeks to strike the perfect balance between maximizing throughput and minimizing project completion time.

+## Author 👨‍💻

+- Mattia Siriani